vdobler/ht/README.md

 ht tries to achieve the following:
 * Make generating all common HTTP requests easy.
 * Provide high- and low-level checks on the received response.
 * Make measuring response times easy.
-* Make it easy to generate a certain load.

 Non-Goals
 ---------

 ht is not the jack of all trades in testing web applications:
-* Simulating browsers (evaluating JavaScript or even rendering is not done.
+* Simulating different browsers is not done.
+* Simulating interactions in a browser is not done.

 Installation